We are reader-supported. When you buy through links on our site, we may earn a commission. Learn more about our review process here.

 That being said, I actually know very little about wine.
 Thankfully, there are these professionals called sommeliers who do all the hard work for us.
 Just like a chef needs his knives, it is imperative that a sommelier owns a high-quality, functional corkscrew.

 Want the best right now?
-I like the Gitko Waiter’s Corkscrew
+I like the HiCoup Waiter’s Corkscrew at Amazon.

 To keep us wine drinkers happy, our wine professional needs the best corkscrew out there to keep popping out corks.